automenta/mb7/doc/README.vsn.md

 ## Semantic Matching: The Intelligent Edge

-As SemanticScribe matures, its **semantic matching** feature is becoming a standout.
+As Netention matures, its **semantic matching** feature is becoming a standout.
 It lets NObjects “talk” to each other, finding connections based on tags and content.
 Imagine tagging an NObject `#search: picnic spots near me`—it finds others tagged `#location` within your area, even offline.